The 7 Coolest Things Digitally Literate Teachers Are Doing in Their Classrooms

 From here, they either begin reading the book or pick up where they left off.
 In this way, the digital tools are a form of scaffolding.
 They help imprint important lessons either before or during a reading unit so that students can better apply them as they continue through the material.
 This helps drive home essential points for students who need more help, while allowing more advanced students multiple creative ways to explore.

 As a tech integrationist and social studies teacher, Brett Erenberg is no stranger to using digital tools in the classroom.
-For one unit on prehistoric humans, he has students write scripts that help explain various issues related to the subject, such as how Neolithic tools were used and what their histories are.
+For one unit on prehistoric humans, he has students write scripts that help explain various issues related to the subject, such as the history Neolithic tools and how they were used.
 The kids then act out these scripts and film them, ensuring the sound quality is great and that they know how to present into a camera.
 The students also make posters for the project.

 And it wasn’t just writing, animation, acting, directing and filming that happened here.
-Students covered a wide gamut of subjects from outer space to famous paintings, such as “The Mona Lisa” and “Starry Night.”
+Students covered a wide range of subjects from outer space to famous paintings.
 In that way, the project touched on many different subjects and aspects of learning.

-As a seventh- and eighth-grade math and science teacher at St. John’s Vianney School in San Jose, Calif., Gary Ferraro covers a lot of material in a short period of time.
-Like any good teacher, Ferraro knows how crucial it is to determine how much his students have imbibed.
+As a seventh- and eighth-grade math and science teacher at St. John’s Vianney School in San Jose, California, Gary Ferraro covers a lot of material in a short period of time.
+Like any good teacher, Ferraro knows how crucial it is to determine how much information his students are absorbing in the classroom.
 But tests aren’t good enough for Ferraro; instead, he uses digital tools to turn his students into teachers.

 “I require students to re-create a lesson as if they’re teaching it to someone who has never learned this material before,” Ferraro said.